tocisz/STM32-Multiscope/README.md

 ## Project continued in different repo

-I found that Vitor code is based on STM32-O-Scope, so I forked that repo and rebased it.
+I found that Vitor code is based on STM32-O-Scope, so I forked that repo and rebased code.
 Please [go there](https://github.com/tocisz/STM32-O-Scope).